 20. The question of whether an assembly ceases to be peaceful must be answered with reference to violence that originates or is deemed to originate from the participants.
 Violence by the authorities against participants in a peaceful assembly does not in itself render the assembly violent.
 The same applies to violence by members of the public aimed at the assembly, or by participants in counter- assemblies.

 21. Participants’ conduct may be deemed violent if, before or during the event, the participants are inciting others to the [imminent] use of unlawful force, the participants have violent intentions and plan to act on them, or violence is imminent.
+The authorities have and produce evidence that the participants have violent intentions and plan to act on them.
 Isolated instances where this is the case will not suffice to taint an entire assembly as no longer peaceful, but where the incitement or intention of violence is widespread, or if the leaders or organizers of the assembly themselves convey this message, participation in the gathering as such is no longer protected under article 21.

-22. [Option 1: The scope of article 21 is further determined by article 20 of the Covenant, which requires States parties to prohibit propaganda for war (art.
-20 (1)) and advocacy of national, racial or religious hatred that constitutes incitement to discrimination or hostility, in addition to violence (art.
-20 (2)).
-Participation in assemblies where the expressive purpose is covered by article 20 does not fall within the scope of, and is not protected by, article 21.
-Such assemblies must be prohibited.
+22. [.
 Option 2 is that this paragraph be deleted, and the need to act against incitement of discrimination or hostility (not violence, that is part of the scope) be dealt with in the section on restrictions that require justification.]

 23. The carrying by participants of objects that are or could be viewed as weapons is not necessarily sufficient to render the assembly violent.
 That has to be determined on a case-by-case basis, dependent on, among other considerations, local cultural practices, whether there is an indication of violent intent, and the risk of violence presented by the presence of such objects.